Rrmr3609/HomeEnergyMonitor/README.md

 # Home Energy Monitor

-A **Flask** + plain‑HTML/CSS/JS single‑page app that visualises household power consumption and flags anomalies in real time
+A lightweight web app built with Flask and vanilla JS that visualises household energy usage and detects anomalies in real time.

 ---